 - Soccer Coach: I’m a volunteer coach for the Hilo chapter of the American Youth Soccer Organization (AYSO).
 Come root for all the teams on Saturdays at the Bay Front soccer fields.
 Just look for the only Chuukese coach on the field.
 Sign up to volunteer at AYSO>

-- Kiva Lending Team – Join Team Keala on Kiva – Loans that Change Lives where my daughter Keala and I research together and she chooses the borrowers to lend money to from Kiva’s long list of global entrepreneurs.
+- Kiva Lending Team – Join Aloha Kiva Kids, the Kiva lending team that my daughter Keala founded to lend her piggy bank money to borrowers from Kiva’s long list of global entrepreneurs.
 Join our Team on Kiva>

 - Atawe [web] Design – If you’re a web designer with a desire to help non-profit organizations in Micronesia, join me on Atawe Design, the home-based web design venture to empower social change movements in my home country of Micronesia.
 Visit website>